ben-ng/cranium/README.md

 #### train.opts.buffer

 Default `false`.
 Set to true if your data is small enough to keep entirely in memory, and training will be sped up by about 40%.
+If this option is true, the `input` option to train must be a filename.

 #### train.opts.stepLength